RUOK? Buckeyes is an anonymous interactive screening program designed to identify students at-risk of suicide and encourage them to get help.

 Made available through the American Foundation for Suicide Prevention, it starts with a anonymous and confidential online stress and depression survey that is evaluated by a qualified university counselor.
 Through a portal that ensures anonymous communication, participants receive a personalized written assessment.
 Participants are invited to correspond with a counselor online to ask questions and discuss concerns about treatment and resources.
 All contact and correspondence is anonymous and confidential.

-Students who are at-risk are invited to meet with a counselor for additional evaluation and to discuss treatment options as needed.
+Students who are at-risk are invited to talk with a counselor for additional evaluation and to discuss treatment options as needed.

 RUOK?
 Buckeyes is an effective tool and the only online evaluation to demonstrate its effectiveness through research-backed data.